 Western China will experience a substantial influx of foreign investment as manufacturers gradually move inland away from the relatively developed and expensive east coast.
-Foreign goods and services are soon to follow, as Western China’s financial centers such as Chongqing and Chengdu experience increased demand for foreign brands.
+Foreign goods and services are soon to follow, as Western China’s financial centres such as Chongqing and Chengdu experience increased demand for foreign brands.

 Promotion of Local Economy